-- 6.2.1 As outlined in the Landscape-led Development Position Statement, a key consideration in locating new development is to avoid allocating or permitting development on sites (or land parcels) that have been identified as having high or medium-high landscape sensitivity to the type and scale of development being proposed. - 6.2.2 Another key consideration is locating new housing development close to essential services and facilities, so as to reduce / minimise reliance on car use to access these services and facilities.
-In other words, focussing on housing development on settlements higher up the 'settlement hierarchy'. - 6.2.3 An increasingly important consideration, with an increasing number of people working from home, is access to fibre optic and cable broadband.
+As outlined in the Landscape-Led Development Position Statement, a key consideration in locating new development is to avoid allocating or permitting development on sites (or land parcels) that have been identified as having high or medium-high landscape sensitivity to the type and scale of development being proposed.

+Another key consideration is locating new housing development close to essential services and facilities, so as to reduce / minimise reliance on car use to access these services and facilities.
+In other words, focusing on housing development on settlements higher up the 'settlement hierarchy'.

+An increasingly important consideration, with an increasing number of people working from home, is access to fibre optic and cable broadband.

-- New housing should not be located in areas that have been identified, in landscape and visual sensitivity studies, as having high or high-medium sensitivity to the scale of housing development being proposed. - The location of new housing should be consistent with the 'settlement hierarchy' approach, whereby housing is targeted towards settlements that have a good level of services and facilities. - New housing should be sited in locations that facilitate opportunities for people to travel and access services by a range of transport modes, reducing dependency on car - New housing should have access to fibre optic and / or cable broadband.
+- New housing should not be located in areas that have been identified, in landscape and visual sensitivity studies, as having high or high-medium sensitivity to the scale of housing development being proposed. - The location of new housing should be consistent with the 'settlement hierarchy' approach, whereby housing is targeted towards settlements that have a good level of services and facilities, including travel options that allow for car-free travel. - New housing should have access to fibre optic and / or cable broadband.